 Investment Banking — Issuing and Selling New Securities

 When a company or other organization wants to raise funds, it frequently does so by issuing and selling new securities, such as stocks or bonds.
 An investment bank usually helps in this process by providing expertise and customers to buy the securities.
-A company does not need to use an investment bank, but it usually does, because it is less costly than trying to sell securities directly to the public.
+A company does not need to use an investment bank, but it usually does, because it is less costly than trying to issue and sell securities directly to the public.

 An investment bank is not a bank in the usual sense.
-It doesn't have checking or savings accounts, nor does it make auto or home loans.
+It doesn't offer checking or savings accounts, nor does it make auto or home loans.
 It is a bank in the general sense, in that it helps businesses, governments, and agencies to get financing from investors in a similar way that regular banks help these organizations get financing by lending money that the banks' customers have deposited in the banks' savings, checking, and money market accounts, and CDs.
 In other words, investment banks act as a financial intermediary for businesses and other large organizations, connecting the need for money with the source of money.

 An investment bank helps an organization, which may be a company, or a government or one of its agencies, in the issuance and sale of new securities.
 It is usually a division of a brokerage firm, because many of their activities are related.
-New issues include all initial public offerings of equities sold under a registration statement or offering circular.
+New issues include all initial public offerings (IPOs) of equities sold under a registration statement or offering circular.
 When a new issue is sold, any subsequent sales of the stock are referred to as the aftermarket for the new issue.

 - how much money will be needed,